RaufMasoumi/BookStore-app/README.md

 And now lets dive into project codes to see the actual show!
 This project uses almost all the django features (not just models, views and ...)  to being a really 'django project' such as: Signals, Custom context processors, Model managers, Model Indexes, Custom permissions etc.

-The project has three django apps such as:
+The project has six django apps such as:
-- Accounts - for user account and other related features
+- Accounts - For user accounts and other related features
+- Carts - For user carts and wishlists
+- Categories - For book categories
-- Books - for the actual content
+- Books - For books
+- Reviews - For book reviews and review replies
 - Pages - for traditional pages such as home